kallu/aws-templates/vpc/README.md

     ],
 ```

-`Pattern`s shouldn't be edited.
-These are to validate that input values for CIDRs are formated
+`Pattern` shouldn't be edited.
+These are to validate input values for CIDRs are formated
 correctly and match VPC and subnet minimum and maximum sizes.

 ```